oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/enhance-home-page.md

 ## Task 1: Improve Faceted Search

+In this task, we will reorder the facets and edit their properties and ranges accordingly.

 1. Go to the Application Home Page and click **Page 10 - Search Books**.

     ![App builder home page](images/3-1-1-page10.png " ")